FrontEndFoxes/projects/README.md

-# Sample Petshop Template
+# Workshop Solutions

-This is a sample markdown file that shows how to build this site.
+The folders in this repo include the solutions for our Front-End Foxes workshops.

-The docs for the workshop are here: https://vuevixens.github.io/docs/#/
+The docs for the workshops are here: https://workshops.frontendfoxes.com.
+Learn more about our initiative here: https://www.frontendfoxes.org.